m0xpd/4-1-Mux-for-Eurorack/README.md

 # A Dual Channel 4:1 Multiplexer for Eurorack

-This project describes a multiplexer (similar to a "sequential switch") for use in electronic music applications.
+This project describes a multiplexer (similar to a "sequential switch") for electronic music applications.

 ![MUX Front Panel](https://user-images.githubusercontent.com/3152962/222978851-0f6b30ae-8034-4069-99ba-0095303d9603.jpg)